Kaamil Ahmed

 Novo Nordisk’s decision will force people in developing countries to use outdated glass vials and syringes, warn campaigners

-An Ozempic semaglutide weight-loss injection pen made by Novo Nordisk.
+An Ozempic semaglutide injection pen made by Novo Nordisk.

-An Ozempic semaglutide weight-loss injection pen made by Novo Nordisk.
+An Ozempic semaglutide injection pen made by Novo Nordisk.
 Photograph: Gavin Rodgers/Alamy

-The pharmaceutical company behind injectable weight-loss drugs has been accused of prioritising profits over the health of people in developing countries by halting production of its insulin pens.
+The pharmaceutical company behind injectable weight-loss drugs has been accused of prioritising profits over the health of people in developing countries by halting production of human insulin in pens.

 People living with type 1 diabetes who are reliant on the human insulin produced by Novo Nordisk, will instead be given glass vials and syringes – which they say are inconvenient and harder to use with the same accuracy.

-Novo Nordisk has told governments and non-profit organisations that it will no longer be producing human insulin in pens and has already stopped supplying in South Africa, where patients have had to switch to glass vials.
+Novo Nordisk has told governments and non-profit organisations that it will no longer be producing human insulin in pens and has already stopped its supply to South Africa, where patients have had to switch to glass vials.

-Campaigners claim the move is to allow the scaling-up of the production of injectable weight-loss drugs such as Ozempic and Wegovy.
+Campaigners claim the move is to allow the scaling-up of the production of injectable weight-loss drugs such as Wegovy.

 Novo Nordisk this year announced a $4bn (£3bn) investment in a production plant in the US to “grow its ability to produce current and future injectable treatments for people with obesity and other serious chronic diseases”.